Travis Kelce: 2021 season

-Following the release of longtime Chiefs left tackle Eric Fisher and retirement of longtime fullback Anthony Sherman in the offseason, Kelce became the longest-tenured member of the Chiefs.
-In the Chiefs second game of the season against the Baltimore Ravens, he become the fastest tight end in NFL history to record 8,000 career yards, surpassing Rob Gronkowski's record in 113 games.
-In the Chiefs week 15 game against the Los Angeles Chargers, he set a career high for receiving yards in a game with 191 yards.
+After Fisher was released and Sherman retired in the offseason, Kelce became the longest-tenured member of the Chiefs.
+In the Chiefs' second game of the season, against the Ravens, he became the fastest tight end in NFL history to record 8,000 career yards, surpassing Rob Gronkowski's record in 113 games.
+In the Chiefs' week-15 game against the Chargers, Kelce set a career high for receiving yards in a game with 191 yards.
 He also caught two touchdowns, including the game-winning 34-yard touchdown in overtime.
-He was named AFC Offensive Player of the Week for his performance.
-The game also put him over 1,000 yards for the season, his NFL record (among tight ends) extending sixth consecutive 1,000 yard season.
-It also extended his record for most 1,000 yard seasons by a tight end with six.
+Kelce was named AFC Offensive Player of the Week for his performance.
+The game also put him over 1,000 yards for the season, his NFL record (among tight ends) extending sixth consecutive 1,000-yard season.
+It also extended Kelce's record for most 1,000-yard seasons by a tight end with six.
 He was placed on the Reserve/COVID-19 list on December 20, 2021.
-He was activated on December 25, 2021.
-However, due to NFL protocols for COVID-19, since he tested positive for the virus and did not test negative before the day of the game, he was ruled out for the Chiefs Week 16 game against the Pittsburgh Steelers.
-It was the first game he's missed due to injury or illness since his rookie season.
-In the regular season-ending game against the Denver Broncos, Kelce became the fastest tight end in NFL history to reach 9,000 career yards in just 127 games, a record also previously held by Gronkowski with 140 games.
+Kelce was activated on December 25, 2021.
+However, due to NFL protocols for COVID-19, since he tested positive for the virus and did not test negative before the day of the game, he was ruled out for the Chiefs' week 16 game against the Steelers.
+It was the first game Kelce had missed due to injury or illness since his rookie season.
+In the regular season-ending game against the Broncos, Kelce became the fastest tight end in NFL history to reach 9,000 career yards in just 127 games, a record also previously held by Gronkowski with 140 games.
 He finished the season with 92 receptions for 1,125 receiving yards and nine touchdowns.
 He was named Second-Team All-Pro by the AP, his sixth overall All-Pro selection.
 He was also named to his seventh consecutive Pro Bowl.